 If you are prepared for a zig-zagging climb to some of the most spectacular views of the Milford Road, then the Key Summit Track is for you!
 Starting from The Divide car park, make your way up a well-formed track through native bush.
 Once at the top, get some sensational views of the glacier-carved mountains and lakes.
 Explore this exposed alpine shrubland on boardwalks leading to various vantage points.
 Return the same way.

-Location: The walk begins from the well-signposted The Divide Car Park about 85km along the Milford Road from Te Anau.
+Location: The walk begins from the well-signposted The Divide Car Park about 85km (53 miles) along the Milford Road from Te Anau.

 9. The Hollyford Track (4 Days One Way)